ArturKovacs/emulsion/CustomCommands.md

 ```

 There are two more parameters for each command.
-- `args`: an array of arguments to passed on to the program
+- `args`: an array of arguments passed on to the program
 - `envs`: an array of environment variable definitions

 Within the `args`, one may use `${img}` and `${folder}` for the currently open image file path and its parent folder path respectively.
-Note that these are substituted with a simple find and replace so there's no need to escape dollar signs ($) and they have to be typed in the exact format specified earlier.
+Note that these are substituted with a simple find and replace so there's no need to escape dollar signs ($) and they have to be typed in the exact format specified here.

 The following example specifies a single environment variable and invokes cmd with three command line arguments.